A full design case study is available on request

 Animation also strengthens navigation, architectural information, consistency between screens, and the general comprehension of user flow, while also reducing cognitive load.

-Creating a seamless navigation despite screen types — Thanks to a strong prototyping expertise and mental visualisation.
+Prototyping — Creating a seamless navigation despite screen types

 This virtual tool, while helpful, may not fully replicate the physical application of makeup.
 User insights suggest features like viewing the product on various skin tones for a realistic effect, providing product composition details, application advice, and timely information delivery.